-There were no differences in rates of chorio between women in the immediate induction with prostaglandins group compared to women in the waiting for labor for up to four days until induction with prostaglandins group.
+There were no differences in rates of chorio between people in the immediate induction with prostaglandins group compared to people in the waiting for labor for up to four days until induction with prostaglandins group.

-In 2014, researchers published a large study that followed women who had term PROM, and they found that with screening and treatment for GBS, the overall rate of chorio was 1.2% in a sample that included many women who waited for labor to begin on its own (Pintucci et al., 2014).
+In 2014, researchers published a large study that people with term PROM, and they found that with screening and treatment for GBS, the overall rate of chorio was 1.2% in a sample that included many women who waited for labor to begin on its own (Pintucci et al., 2014).

-However it is very important to note that most of these studies do not take into account the number of vaginal exams, or they do not follow current GBS infection protocols (including the TermPROM study, which has been very influential on practice in the US).
+However it is very important to note that most of the studies in the Cochrane review did not take into account the number of vaginal exams, nor they do not follow current GBS infection protocols.

-The number of vaginal exams that a woman has after her water breaks is a very important (possibly the most important) predictor of whether a woman with term PROM will develop chorioamnionitis.
+The number of vaginal exams that someone with PROM has after their water breaks is a very important (possibly the most important) predictor of whether someone with term PROM will develop chorio.

-Compared to women who had fewer than three vaginal exams:
+Compared to those who had fewer than three vaginal exams:

-- Women who had 3-4 exams had 2 times the odds of having chorio
+- 3-4 vaginal exams lead to 2 times the odds of having chorio

-- Women who had 5-6 exams had 2.6 times the odds of having chorio
+- 5-6 vaginal exams lead to 2.6 times the odds of having chorio

-- Women who had 7-8 exams had 3.8 times the odds of having chorio
+- 7-8 vaginal exams lead to 3.8 times the odds of having chorio

-- Women who had >8 vaginal exams had 5 times the odds of having chorio
+- >8 vaginal exams lead to 5 times the odds of having chorio

 The reason vaginal exams can lead to infection is because even though care providers use sterile gloves, their fingers are pushing bacteria from the outside of the vagina up to the cervix as they conduct the exam.
 In fact, vaginal exams have been shown to nearly double the number of types of bacteria at the cervix (Imseis et al., 1999).